Elev8+ logo Elev8+ Trading

 Step 1: The Stretch (Location)

-Price must aggressively run into a Tier 1 Level (PDH, PDL, or Weekly Extreme).
+Price must aggressively run into a Tier 1 Level (PDH, PDL, or Session Extreme).

 Note: If price is just chopping in the middle of nowhere, ignore it.